 This leads me to the following observation.
-From a review of Bible history, Bible genealogy and Bible prophecy, it is reasonable to conclude the 6,000th year of sin occurs between 1998 and 2017.
-The twenty-year margin is the result of co-regent reigns of kings and the lack of precision in dating the records of 21 generations from Adam to the Exodus.
+From a review of Bible history, Bible genealogy and Bible prophecy, it is reasonable to conclude the 6,000th year of sin will occur in the coming decades.
+The dating cannot be exact because of co-regent reigns of kings and the lack of precision in dating the records of 21 generations from Adam to the Exodus.
 Consider this progression of thought:

 • If the Great Tribulation is 1,335 days in length (about 3 years and 8 months) and

 • If Jesus does return at the end of the 6000th year – just as the seventh millennium begins, then it is within reason to conclude that the commencement of the Great Tribulation could occur between 1994 and 2013.
 The Spring of 2004 would be halfway through this time-frame and statistically, more in line with where the 6000th year might be.
 I mention this, not to date the Second Coming – for no man knows the day or hour – but to put what I am about to write within the correct context.